Helping my child write a book taught me a LOT about writing and editing.

 She determined that yes, she was.
 So off we went.

 Mind-mapping is a very personal endeavor.
-I let her do this completely on her own.
+It’s a type of spider diagram used to visually organize information and I let her do this completely on her own.
 She took a notebook and several different colored crayons and went to it.

 I explained how starting the story with no plan can be difficult for keeping up momentum.
 Some people can do it–the “write by the seat of your pants” type of writers–but she had already proven that didn’t work for her.
 So we started her with a mind map, and it was extremely successful.
 She disappeared into her bedroom for two hours and came out with hundreds of ideas to put in her book.
 She had even divided them into segments and sub-segments.

 I have a very specific outlining process when I write or ghostwrite books.
-But this all went out the window with a nine-year-old.
+But this all went out the window with a nine-year-old, child author.
 Helping my child write a book started off pretty well; for instance, we discussed the main character, her attributes, her flaws, and her external goal.
 We also discussed the main theme and the ending.
 But everything else?
 Whoa, buddy.

 She accumulated so much content in her mind-mapping process it was impossible to fit into one outline.
 We quickly figured out she didn’t have only one book…she had four.
 Potentially five, but we will see if we get that far.